Skip to Content

-The Autism Trail at Letchworth State Park offers a unique experience and is the result of hard work and perseverance.
 Ideas for the trail started as a casual chat amongst friends, reflecting on the positive responses they received from children enjoying themselves at Letchworth Park, including one child diagnosed with autism spectrum disorder (ASD).

 The trail provides a unique, engaging, interactive experience and is something that everyone enjoys.
-With that being said, what is the Autism Trail exactly?

 The Autism Nature Trail (ANT) in Letchworth Park is designed to make the outdoors more accessible to children on the autism spectrum, featuring eight entertaining activities that encourage sensory perception and engagement.
-The trail is open to everyone and is especially enjoyed by children, as well as their parents, caregivers, and senior citizens.

 Where is the Autism Trail located in the park?

-The Autism Trail is located close to the Humphrey Nature Center, in the Southern section of Letchworth Park, and can be accessed via four of the six park entrances located on the Western side of the park.
-The quickest way to get there is to enter via the Castile entrance, with a 5-minute journey to the parking lot.
+The Autism Trail is located adjacent to the Humphrey Nature Center, in the Southern section of Letchworth Park, and can be accessed via four of the six park entrances located on the Western side of the park.

 The trail’s activity stations

-The Autism Trail is navigated by a gravel path on flat terrain, made up of eight activity stations designed to explore, entertain, and engage the senses.
 The trail spans a 1-mile loop, beginning and ending at the Trailhead Pavilion.
 There are signs around the trail helping visitors understand what activity is coming next.

 From start to finish, the attractions along the trail are listed below.